Does InboxDollars really send dollars to your inbox?

 Here is a list of some InboxDollars alternatives with a good reputation:

-If you like to join any sort of survey sites or rewarding programs, I strongly suggest you create a new email address specifically for this purpose.
+If you like to join any sort of survey site or rewarding program, I strongly suggest you create a new email address specifically for this purpose.

 Since these services usually share your information with third parties, you may receive a lot of promotional emails in the future.